 Reducing air pollution means healthier people and a healthier environment.
-The EPA works with industry on strategies to reduce air pollution and improve air quality, administers Clean Air for NSW and chairs the Interagency Taskforce on Air Quality in NSW.
+The EPA works with Government, industry, community, environment and other stakeholders on strategies to reduce air pollution and improve air quality NSW.

 Air: NSW overview